 1. Be sure to bring social security number(s) for yourself, your spouse and your dependents.

-2. Bringing your prior year tax returns, both federal and state, is always helpful.
+2. Bring your prior year tax returns, both federal and state.

 3. Be sure to tell your tax preparer about any life changes that you’ve had during the year, such as marriage, divorce, a new child, a new home, new job etc.